NAME0x0/IntelliBatch/docs/README.md

-# Integrated Terminal Desktop Documentation
+# Terminus Documentation

-This directory contains documentation for the Integrated Terminal Desktop (ITD) project.
+This directory contains documentation for the Terminus project.

 ## Documentation Structure

-- **User Guide**: End-user documentation explaining how to use ITD
+- **User Guide**: End-user documentation explaining how to use Terminus
-- **Developer Guide**: Documentation for developers working on ITD
+- **Developer Guide**: Documentation for developers working on Terminus
-- **API Reference**: Detailed documentation of ITD's API
+- **API Reference**: Detailed documentation of Terminus's API
-- **Architecture**: Documentation of ITD's architecture
+- **Architecture**: Documentation of Terminus's architecture
-- **Build Guide**: Instructions for building ITD
+- **Build Guide**: Instructions for building Terminus

 ## Generate Documentation